fdamador/eForth/README.md

 DECIMAL
 0 0 0 16 ok>

-# Exit with copy of modified program memory, where * is the data-time stamp.
+# Exit will copy of modified program memory `Data[4096]`, where * is the data-time stamp.
 This can be reused to compile an updated memorey map.
 0 0 0 0 ok> bye
 bye
  wrote *_rom.txt